-- 220 grams / 2 cups rolled oats, divided
+- 220 grams rolled oats divided

-- 110 grams raw sunflower seeds, divided
+- 110 grams raw sunflower seeds divided

-- 60 grams / 1/4 cup raisins
+- 60 grams raisins

-- 50 grams / 1/4 cup chia
+- 50 grams chia

-- 40 grams / 1/4 cup pepitas
+- 40 grams pepitas

 - 1 teaspoon cinnamon

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 120 grams / 1/2 cup dates*
+- 120 grams soft dates

-- 70 grams / 1/4 cup coconut oil
+- 70 grams coconut oil

 - 60 ml non-dairy milk

-- Preheat the oven to 180C / 350F and grease or line a large baking sheet with parchment paper.
+- Preheat the oven to 180°C (350°F) and grease or line a large baking sheet with parchment paper.

 - Add this to the oat mixture and use your hands to mix very well, until fully combined.
 There should be no streaks of flour remaining.

 - Form 10 large balls with the dough, each about a heaping 1/4 cup in size.
-Press them with your hands to flatten to about 3cm / 1in. high and place onto the prepared baking sheet.
+Press them with your hands to flatten to about 3 cm (1 in.) high and place onto the prepared baking sheet.